felixgomez/gitlab-skyline/README.md

 > The project was developed on a Friday afternoon, although I had consulted some information previously, so do not expect quality code and wonders.
 As always **pull requests are welcome!** 😍

-At first I was thinking to use the well known Gitlab endpoint `https://gitlab.com/users/userna,e/calendar.json` but the information it provides is for one year back from now.
+At first I was thinking to use the well known Gitlab endpoint `https://gitlab.com/users/username/calendar.json` but the information it provides is for one year back from now.

 As far as I know Gitlab does not provide an endpoint to obtain contribution information by year but digging a bit I found that a call to `https://gitlab.com/users/username/calendar_activities?date=2021-02-01` returns an HTML response easy to scrape.

 I made use of classic [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/) for scraping, [`aiohttp`](https://docs.aiohttp.org/en/stable/) and [`asyncio`](https://docs.python.org/3/library/asyncio.html) to go asynchronous and speed up the scraping process.

-There is an extra option to the `gitlab-skyline` command to control concurrent requests to Github to avoid the *"Too many request"* message from their server.
+There is an extra option (`--max-requests`) to the `gitlab-skyline` command to control concurrent requests to Github to avoid the *"Too many request"* message from their server.

 [`SolidPython`](https://github.com/SolidCode/SolidPython) is a beautiful piece of code allowing to generate OpenSCAD code from Python.